dthisner/playlist-to-mp3/README.md

 1. [x] Check to see if the file already exists and don't copy new if it does
 1. [ ] Overwrite to copy over if the file exist already
 1. [x] Check to see if folder already exist to skip the creating folder step again
-1. [ ] Ability to pass in variables
 1. [ ] Setup using UI as a desktop app
-1. [ ] Write out a summary of Time it took, files copied, list of failed files
+1. [x] Write out a summary of Time it took, files copied
+1. [ ] List files that wasn't able to be copied

+## Bug

+1. [ ] Needs to open and save m3u file before using it